Turlock High School

 Turlock High School (THS) is a comprehensive high school located in Turlock, in the heart of the northern San Joaquin Valley in the U.S. state of California.

-It is a 40+ acre campus, in the midst of a long established residential neighborhood, consisting of 133 classrooms positioned in and around an array of athletic, agricultural, business, and vocational complexes.
-It is situated in a transitional agrarian/suburban community and serves two public elementary school districts in addition to a number of private and parochial schools that exist in the surrounding area.
-The community's economy is based primarily on agriculture and related industry; it is a community of professionals employed by the local university, Medic Alert, Emanuel Hospital, Foster Farms, and a myriad of corporations based in Modesto.
+Turlock High School is situated on a 40+-acre campus, in the midst of a long established residential neighborhood, consisting of 133 classrooms positioned in and around an array of athletic, agricultural, business, and vocational complexes.
+It serves two public elementary school districts in addition to a number of private and parochial schools that exist in the surrounding area.
+Turlock High School is a part of the Turlock Unified School District(TUSD).

-Turlock High School was established in 1906 and moved to its current site in 1920.
-The academic focus and direction of the Turlock community was greatly enhanced in 1962 with the establishment of California State University, Stanislaus which is located in Turlock.
-By the late 20th century, the community had grown to the point that THS became the second largest high school in northern California.
+By the late 20th century, THS was the second largest high school in northern California.
 However, to ease the burden of overcrowding, a community bond was passed in 1998 to construct a second comprehensive campus, John H. Pitman High School, which opened in August, 2002.